henryli-git/GUI_Apps/Read_Aloud/README.md

     *Volume adjustment

     Pyttsx3 engine limitations:
-    *no adjustments can be made once speech is initiated *no pause and resume functionality - file would be read from the beginning when stopped *pdf files formatted into multiple columns may not be supported
+    *Adjustments cannot be made once speech is initiated *Speech cannot be paused and resumed—file would be read from the beginning when stopped *Pdf files formatted into multiple columns may not be supported